matthaws/react-workshop/README.md

 We will also look at some common React design patterns including:

+* Higher Order Components
 * Render props
-* Higher Order Components
 * Compound Components

-Along the way we'll brush up against some ES7+ JavaScript syntax with which you may be unfamiliar:
+Along the way we'll brush up against some ES7+ JavaScript syntax and web APIs with which you may be unfamiliar:

 * Async / Await syntax for Promises
 * Object Rest/Spread Properties
+* Fetch for making AJAX requests (rather than JQuery's `$.ajax()`)

 ### Demos